Sergio-Zubizarreta/Sergio-Zubizarreta/README.md

 ## 🎨 Interests & Inspiration

 I’m passionate about using technology to create beauty and obsessed with building memorable, deeply immersive worlds with signature graphics and rendering techniques.
-My personal hero and professional inspiration is **Inigo Quilez**: his legendary _ShaderToy_ and his chronicles in the Desmos scene have shaped my journey.
+My personal hero and professional inspiration is **Inigo Quilez**: his legendary _ShaderToy_ and his chronicles in the Demoscene have shaped my journey.
 I aspire to gain mastery over how computers work at a fundamental level and use that knowledge to create economical, powerful, and elegant code.
 Working close to the metal is a must for me as a future software engineer.

 ---